 If this squad wants to be on the top step in October, these are things that can be, and should be, addressed.

-But I should also step back and note that the Thorns’ “problems” a First World Problems, “problems” that Chicago or Louisville or Boston would kill to have.
+But I should also step back and note that the Thorns’ “problems” are First World Problems, “problems” that Chicago or Louisville or Boston would kill to have.
 Portland is second on the table, tied on points with the leaders Utah…

 (and you have no fucking idea how weird it feels writing that.
 “Leaders”, “Utah”, two words I would never, ever, not in my wildest NWSL After Dark imaginings, have put together.
 And yet, here we, and they, are.)